Ruthvik27042002/Occupancy_chart_generation/README.md

 # Occupancy_chart_generation
-About the Class Room Occupancy chart, to allocate the rooms
+About the Class Room Occupancy chart and room availability, to allocate the rooms